kicaj29/aws/DatabasesElastiCache/readme.md

 # Redis vs Memcached

-* Both have serverless option but only Redis has option `Restore from backup`.
+* Both have serverless option but only Redis has option `Restore from backup` and only Redis can create backups.
-*
+* Both Redis and Memcached always are placed in a VPC also when a serverless option is used.
+* Redis has cluster mode which can be enabled or disabled.
+When cluster mode is enabled then you can specify number ot shards and replicas per shard and slots/keyspaces for shards.
+Memcached does not have shards with slots/keyspaces but you specify only nodes
+*The number of nodes in this cache cluster.
+A node is a partition of your data.* without replicas.